- Search The Registry

 *This is the date of the Boston Massacre in 1770.
 That evening Crispus Attucks, a free Black man, was the first person to die for America’s independence; here’s what happened.

-John Adams would later write: "On that night, the foundation of American Independence was laid.”
+John Adams later wrote: "On that night, the foundation of American Independence was laid.”
 The soldiers were tried and acquitted.
 A monument to Crispus Attucks and the Boston Massacre was dedicated in 1888.